rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

 **2.** Convert the Figma file into an intermediary format we internally named **RDL** (Rakuten Design Language) [![RDL](./images/RDL.jpg)](./images/automating-code-and-asset-generation-from/RDL.jpg)

 **3.** Use template files to generate code from the RDL model.
-The code generated can be any programming language depending on the template file .
+The code generated can be any programming language depending on the template file.
 Below is an example of a template file that generates a Swift file.

 _UIColor+RDS.swift.stencil_